-For pet parents simply interested in learning more about their cat, including his potential breed matches—even if he appears to be a plain ol’ domestic shorthair—a cat DNA test like Basepaws can offer a variety of insights.
+For pet parents simply interested in learning more about their cat, including their potential breed matches—even if they appear to be a plain ol’ domestic shorthair—a cat DNA test like Basepaws can offer a variety of insights.

 Basepaws compares your cat’s DNA sequence to sequences from other Basepaws cats and the scientific community.
 Therefore, the test can tell you which breeds your cat most closely matches, but not the precise percentage of his breed makeup.

 So, if your cat has more DNA in common with a certain breed, it indicates that your cat probably shares recent ancestors with cats of that breed (compared to an average cat).
 The site provides the example that “if your cat is a purebred Bengal, then there is a good chance that it will also be highly related to the Egyptian Mau.
 This is because Egyptian Maus were originally bred with the Asian leopard cat to create the Bengal breed.”

 Another plus from using a cat DNA test is learning about any possible health and wellness risks that may be present in your cat’s DNA.
 For example, the Feline Comprehensive Genetic Profile from Orivet screens your cat’s DNA sample for over 40 genetic diseases and traits.
 The test results include information about your cat’s risk for particular diseases, and details about their inherited traits.